-The New England Surgical Society, in conjunction with the New England Surgical Society Charitable Foundation, sponsors both a Resident Prize Essay Competition (for Residents graduating this year or later from a surgical program in New England or Albany Medical Center) and a New Member Prize (for members inducted between 2007 and 2012 inclusive).
+The New England Surgical Society, in conjunction with the New England Surgical Society Scholars Foundation, sponsors both a Resident Prize Essay Competition (for Residents graduating this year or later from a surgical program in New England or Albany Medical Center) and a New Member Prize (for members inducted between 2009 and 2017 inclusive).
 An author who wishes to be considered for either competition must first submit his/her abstract for consideration in all presentation formats, and then that abstract must be selected by the Program Committee for podium presentation.
-Authors participating in either competition must also submit a manuscript to the Society Offices by August 20, 2012.
-If the manuscript is not received on or before August 20, 2012, the entry will be disqualified from the competition.
-Winners of both competitions will be announced during the President's Banquet, Saturday evening, September 22, 2012.
+Authors participating in either competition must also submit a manuscript to the Society Offices by August 7, 2017.
+If the manuscript is not received on or before August 7, 2017, the entry will be disqualified from the competition.
+Winners of both competitions will be announced during the President's Banquet, Saturday evening September 9, 2017.

-The New England Surgical Society, in conjunction with the New England Surgical Society Charitable Foundation, will also sponsor a Best Poster Prize.
-The Program Committee will select the winner during the Poster Session and announce their selection during the President's Banquet, Saturday evening, September 22, 2012.
+The New England Surgical Society, in conjunction with the New England Surgical Society Scholars Foundation, will also sponsor a Best Poster Prize.
+The Program Committee will select the winner from those presentations designated as Posters of Distinction and announce the recipient during the President's Banquet, Saturday evening, September 9, 2017.